The lamp had burned low by the time UshaRani stopped pretending she was asleep.

 “And the perimeter of your Kalasha?”

 The same.
-Exactly the same.
+Exactly.

 “The texts say—”